Adventureland (New York): Sale to William Miller

 On September 15, 1977, William Miller, a German-born businessman who owned a company that imported European rides, purchased the park.
 At this time, Adventureland 110 had 19 rides.

-In 1978, Miller sold off many of bought several new rides, including an antique auto ride, which originally operated at the 1964 New York World's Fair and was designed by Arrow Development.
+In 1978, Miller sold off older attractions and bought several new rides, including an antique auto ride, which originally operated at the 1964 New York World's Fair and was designed by Arrow Development.
 He also added bumper cars.
 In the first season under new management, profits increased 50%.
 Also, during this time Miller changed the name to just Adventureland.

 In 1979, Miller bought a new Merry Go Round and the Black Hole and Lost Continent rides.
 At the end of the 1982 season, Miller brought in the Looping Star, another European ride.
 In 1983, the UFO, Gravitron, bumper cars, and bumper boats were added to replace the Black Hole, Enterprise, and Troika.
 A Bavarian Village with food outlets and stores was also added.

 Starting in the early 1980's local bands played at the park's bandstand.
 Over the next few years, brick walkways replaced blacktop, and the landscaping was done over.
 The Lost Continent was turned into 1313 Cemetery Way, a haunted house ride with a talking tree and owl.
 Music and lighting elements were added to the bumper cars in 1984.
 By 1985, Miller had invested $5 million in renovations and expansions.